 An emergency toothache can strike out of nowhere.
 One minute, you could be enjoying a movie and a bucket of popcorn.
-The > next, you could have searing pain in your jaw.
+The next, you could have searing pain in your jaw.
 What should you do?
-The dentists and Florida Dental Centers in > Clearwater, FL, can provide some helpful advice. > > - Dull pain in or around a tooth
+The dentists at Florida Dental Centers in Clearwater, Florida, can provide some helpful advice.

+- Dull pain in or around a tooth

 - A dislodged dental filling, crown, or bridge

 - A chipped or broken tooth (unless the pain is very severe)

 - An object lodged between two teeth

 On the other hand, a toothache may qualify as an emergency if it is accompanied by:

 - Very severe pain

 If you experience any of these issues, or if a permanent tooth is partially or fully knocked out, you should contact a dentist right away.
 The dentists at Florida Dental Centers in Clearwater are always reachable at an emergency telephone number.

 While a toothache can sometimes develop no matter how careful you are, there are some steps you can take to help prevent dental emergencies.
 These include breaking bad habits like nail-biting and chewing on ice or pencils, avoiding hard candies and other sticky foods that can damage your teeth, and most importantly, seeing a dentist regularly for checkups and teeth cleaning.